 - Create a new and transparent collection entity to ensure that songwriters always get paid for mechanical licenses when digital services use their work

-- Establish the same fair, market-based rate standard for both artists and songwriters whenever the government sets royalty rates
+- Establish fair compensation for songwriters when the government sets rates

 - Close the "pre-1972 loophole" so that digital services will pay legacy artists the compensation they deserve

 - Establish fair compensation for artists when the government sets rates